 Regarding the controlling problem.
 Drugs that are non-narcotic and non-addicting do not need a prescription, but are available ‘over the counter’.
 It is up to the patient whether to inform the physician of their taking the medication.
 If there is an ADR, then the physician is not held accountable for what he/she did not know.

-Due to the problems reviewed above, the health care system in the U.S. is currently acting as a wealth redistribution system that attacks older (and which has a heavier negative impact on poorer people) takes their money and gives it to the health care services people.
-Whatever a middle class person has managed to save up for their later years is OFTEN taken by the grossly high costs of the medical service providers.
-Nursing home costs of five thousand dollars per month and more is now common, and if a person does not have insurance or is not covered by Medicaid or Medicare, whatever they have saved is taken by the medical people who care nothing for the elderly people they are STEALING from.
+In addition to the problems reviewed above, the health care system in the U.S. is currently acting as a wealth redistribution system that attacks older people and takes their money and gives it to the health care services people.
+Whatever a middle class person has managed to save up for their later years is OFTEN taken by the GREEDY medical service providers.
+Nursing home costs of five thousand dollars per month and more is now common, and if a person does not have insurance or is not covered by Medicaid or Medicare, whatever they have saved is taken by the medical people who care nothing for the elderly people they are EXTORTING from.
 This is evil and like all things in life, will have consequences whether you can see them or not.
 Of course placing an elderly person in a nursing home because blood relatives refuse to love and respect them and thus CARE FOR THEM is a BIG part of the problem that laws cannot solve.
-Only the Source of Love can solve that problem.
+Only the Source of Love can solve THAT problem.

 Capitalism can be a good economic philosophy IF the people who live by it or under it are generous and giving and compassionate people.
 Capitalism’s strength is motivating the individual to work hard on the basis that they believe they will be rewarded for their hard work.
 It is just and good to ‘get what one deserves’.
 However, as soon as people’s character declines and thus generosity, kindness and compassion go away, the capitalistic system fails.
 This is what is happening in the United States, and it is irrational to defend the very system (and its associated beliefs) that is failing!
 Of course, laws or economic systems cannot solve the fundamental problem of people moving away from compassion, generosity and selflessness to cold-hearted greed.
 See the rest of the web site for the Solution to that problem!